sunil-sunny/Node-Mongoose-tutorial/README.md

 # Group12-tutorial

-This project is about creating web API using Node and Express.
+This tutorial is about creating web API using Node and Express.
+This application access Mongo DB in backend.
 * *Date Created*: 21 Jun 2020
 * *Last Modification Date*: 22 Jun 2020